Master of Arts in Communication Program Details

 The curriculum includes 21 hours of required courses with options for the remaining 9 hours to complete the degree.
 Of the remaining 9 hours, students will take 3 Topics courses or take a combination of a Topics course, thesis and/or an independent study.

 Topics courses will vary by semester and the specialty of the faculty member instructing the course.
 The cohort program is 30 hours with students taking 6 hours a semester for 5 semesters.
-The cost for tuition is $18,600.
+Students have an option to take either 3 hours per semester or 6 hours.
+The cost for tuition is $19,200.
 There is a $35.00 course fee per class.
 Books and classroom supplies are additional expenses.

 Requirements for Admission

 - A non-refundable application fee of $40 (unless a BU alumna/e).

 - Personal statement: Please write a one page (typed) statement about your goals in pursuing a Master of Arts